-Alternative medicine is made up of a rich collection of techniques and therapies that can fall under several headings such as alternative therapy, complimentary therapy and traditional naturopathic (wholistic) therapy.
+Alternative medicine consists of a rich collection of techniques and therapies that can fall under several headings such as alternative therapy, complimentary therapy, functional medicine and traditional naturopathic (holistic) therapy.
 The divisions between the headings below are not always clear-cut and many practitioners use parts from each.

-While each of the subject headings below serve as descriptions to what many people may view as questionable medicine, all of these alternative medicine techniques continue to provide viable healthcare solutions to those who have not found answers with conventional medicine or which to have healthcare that does not use toxic therapies.
+While each of the subject headings below serve as descriptions about what some may view as questionable medicine, all of these alternative medicine therapies and techniques continue to provide viable healthcare solutions to those who have not found adequate answers using conventional medicine or wish to employ healthcare that does not use toxic therapies.

 David M. Eisenberg, M.D. of Harvard Medical School states the following: alternative medicines are “medical interventions not taught widely at U.S. medical schools or generally available at U.S. hospitals.
-However, some of this is changing in medical schools and hospitals although what is offered may be very weak versions of an alternative therapy.
+However, some of this is changing in medical schools and hospitals although what they offer might be very weak versions of an alternative therapy.
 The term alternative medicine can also be considered a code word for a series of significant challenges occurring within the American health care system today including the following:

 - The realization that conventional medicine such as antibiotics, prescription drugs, invasive surgery and chemotherapy cannot and does not solve all of America’s health concerns. (orthodox medicine based on Pasteur’s Germ Theory).